The Ultimate Dog-Friendly Guide to Tucson · Kinship

 Shops

 Whether you’re hoping to treat your pup to tasty treats, engaging toys, and nutritious food, or yourself to beautiful apparel, accessories, and books, Tucson has you covered with a bevy of dog-friendly shops.
-Check out a handful of highly-rated options below.
+Check out a handful of highly rated options below.

 La Encantada

-2905 E. Skyline Drive
+2905 E. Skyline Dr.

 @laencantadatucson